TAPevents/tap-i18n/README.md

         "color": "Colour"
     }

+* Do not use colons and periods in translation keys.
 * To avoid translation bugs all the keys in your package must be translated to English ("en") which is the default language, and the fallback language when tap-i18n is not installed or when it can't find a translation for a certain key.